docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/config.md

 ECI may be enabled by users or admins, as described [here](_index.md#how-do-i-enable-enhanced-container-isolation).

+The sections below describe optional, advanced configurations for ECI.

 ### Docker Socket Mount Permissions (Beta)

 > Note
 >
-> This feature is available since Docker Desktop 4.27 and it's currently in [Beta](../../../release-lifecycle.md/#beta).
+> This feature is available since Docker Desktop 4.27 and it's currently in
+> [Beta](../../../release-lifecycle.md/#beta).
+It does not yet work on Windows
+> hosts when Docker Desktop configured to use WSL (but does work with Hyper-V).

 By default, when ECI is enabled, Docker Desktop does not allow bind-mounting the Docker Engine socket into containers: